iasmingoes/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am PhD candidate in the [Department of Government](http://www.utexas.edu/cola/government/) at the [University of Texas at Austin](https://www.utexas.edu).
 My dissertation examines how governments allocate revenue from natural resources like oil, natural gas, and mining.
-More generally, I use formal and statistical models to understand why and when policymakers tie their own hands: instead of manipulating public spending for electoral gain, some rulers are willing to constrain their own discretion to allocate resource wealth.
+I use formal and statistical models to understand why, when, and how policymakers commit to constraining themselves, instead of spending resource rents at will.
+More generally, my research is driven by the desire to understand how natural resource wealth can be managed responsibly for the long-term benefit of society.

 Before coming to Texas, I studied political science and Latin American studies at the [Free University of Berlin](https://www.fu-berlin.de/en/index.html).
 I was born in Brazil and named Iasmin (rather than the more traditional variant Yasmin) because Y was not a letter of the [Portuguese alphabet](https://en.wikipedia.org/wiki/Portuguese_orthography) at the time.